DataDog/integrations-core/confluent_platform/README.md

 The Confluent Platform check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Confluent Platform component server.

 The check collects metrics via JMX, so you need a JVM on each node so the Agent can run [jmxfetch][3].
-We recommend using an Oracle-provided JVM.
+It is recommend using an Oracle-provided JVM.

 ### Configuration